Go Back to Immigration Forms and Information

 - Find a job on campus.
 See WolfLink for more information on campus job opportunities.

 - Complete the “On-Campus Employment Authorization Form” and have it signed by your job supervisor.
-Turn in the form to the ISSA office and allow 2-3 business days for processing.
+Turn in the form to the OIED office and allow 2-3 business days for processing.

-- After your form has been processed, pick up the employment authorization letter issued by the ISSA office
+- After your form has been processed, pick up the employment authorization letter issued by the OIED office

 - Take the letter and apply for a Social Security Number in Salem.
 More information about he SSN is here.